The average cost of car insurance for three coverage levels are

-The cost of auto insurance depends on many factors that are unique to every driver.
+The actual cost of auto insurance depends on many factors that are unique to every driver.
 Getting car insurance quotes from insurance providers is the only way to find out exactly what you will pay for car insurance.
 And since companies will price you differently, you should compare quotes to find the best rate.

 Car insurance rates hinge on risk -- the risk that you will be involved in an incident that the insurance provider will have to pay for.
 These incidents include car collisions, thefts, vandalism and inclement weather, which result in property damage and personal injuries.
 The riskier your car insurance company thinks you are to insure, the more you'll pay for insurance.
 All the factors mentioned below help insurance companies assess the risk you pose to them.